syncfusion-content/wpf-docs/wpf/Bullet-Graph/Getting-Started.md

 ## Theme

-bullet graph supports various built-in themes.
-Refer to the below links to apply themes for the bullet graph,
+Bullet Graph supports various built-in themes.
+Refer to the below links to apply themes for the Bullet Graph,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)